HelloUnicorns/speed-dance-revolution/README.md

 ### Singleplayer game by RainbowUnicorn & Meap (LD51 Jam Entry)
 ![image](https://user-images.githubusercontent.com/6320115/193680817-c66c7df0-0b3e-4b27-825c-4fdebefce3bd.png)

-**'Speed Dance Revolution'** is a singleplayer web game based on the popular game 'Dance Dance revolution'.<br>
+**'Speed Dance Revolution'** is a singleplayer web game based on the popular game 'Dance Dance Revolution'.<br>
-But there's a catch: Every 10 seconds the song gets much faster - try your best to keep up!
+But there's a catch: Every 10 seconds the song gets faster - try your best to keep up!

 This game was created as an entry for the Ludum Dare #51 Jam competition. <br>
 The theme of the competition: 'Every 10 seconds'.